social-streets/the-slice/site-template/src/data/articles/best-things-to-do-in-bow.md

   - "guides"
 featuredImage: "/images/G-Kelly-reopens-Roman-Road.jpg"
 author: "francesca-lister-fell"
-excerpt: "Here's our Editor picks for the best things to do in Bow.
+description: "Here's our Editor picks for the best things to do in Bow.
 Bow is rich in culture, history and eateries that will keep you entertained, well-fed and well-caffeinated without you having to travel afar."
 ---

 There’s no need to hop on a plane, train or ferry if you’re looking for a good day out.
 Bow and its surrounding neighbourhoods have a surprising array of gems that will keep you entertained, well-fed and well-caffeinated without you having to travel afar.